Danville Register & Bee

-The Danville Register & Bee is a daily newspaper serving Danville, Virginia, United States, published seven days a week.
+The Danville Register & Bee is a daily newspaper serving Danville, Virginia, United States.
 It is owned by Lee Enterprises.

 History

 The paper was previously published as The Danville Register and The Bee.
 The two were merged on July 1, 1989.
 The Register was founded as The Daily Register, in February 1882.
 The Bee was founded as the Danville Daily Bee, in 1899.

+Starting June 17, 2023, the print edition of the newspaper was reduced to three days a week: Tuesday, Thursday, and Saturday.
+It also went from being delivered by a traditional newspaper delivery carrier, to being delivered via the U.S. Postal Service.